open-mmlab/mmrotate/docs/en/intro.md

 ## What is MMRotate

-MMRotate is a toolbox that provides a framework for unified implementation and evaluation of rotation detection, and below is its whole framework:
+MMRotate is a toolbox that provides a framework for unified implementation and evaluation of rotated object detection, and below is its whole framework:

 <div align=center>